Feature Image | Eunice Napanangka Jack, Ikuntji Artists Studio, 2018, Photo by Dr Chrischona Schmidt, Courtesy Ikuntji Artists.

 Thanks for reading!
 Be sure to subscribe as the series continues, and if you haven’t already, catch up on our last posts below:

-We’re thrilled to introduce you to the amazing line-up for Country to Couture 2020 in Darwin, and 2021 in Melbourne.
-Covid-19 restrictions may have halted the annual event for 2020 this August, but the showcase of Aboriginal and Torres Strait Islander fashion and...
+We’re thrilled to introduce you to the amazing line-up for Country to Couture 2021 in Darwin!
+The annual showcase of Aboriginal and Torres Strait Islander fashion and textile design is back in its 6th iteration on the 4 August, alongside the Darwin Aboriginal Art Fair...